con-j-e/akdof-monorepo-draft-0/admin/exit_log/README.md

 # About

 Exit code logging provides a generalizable process stability metric that can be used across all projects.
-Exit codes are formalized by the [ExitStatus](../../library/akdof_shared/src/akdof_shared/protocol/file_logging_manager.py#L19) enum.
-Codes  `30`, `40`, and `50` correspond directly to log levels established in the Python [logging] module.
+Exit codes are formalized by the [ExitStatus](../../library/akdof_shared/src/akdof_shared/protocol/file_logging_manager.py#L19) [IntEnum](https://docs.python.org/3/library/enum.html#enum.IntEnum).
+Codes  `30`, `40`, and `50` correspond directly to log levels established in the Python [logging](https://docs.python.org/3/library/logging.html) module.
 Code `1` was arbitrarily chosen for all normal exit circumstances - although it is important that a truthy value is used (instead of `0` which is falsey).
-This gives us a [last line of defense] for documenting unexpected edge cases.
+This allows us to return from main() using a ternary expression, giving a "last line of defense" for documenting unexpected edge cases.

 # Protocol